 Gifting a life insurance policy to a registered charity is not subject to taxes.
 You’re able to structure your gift so that it fits your preferences and goals—to make a significant impact, you might consider setting up monthly or yearly payments in the amount of your choice.
 While you’re making a lasting impression and helping those in need, you also reap the benefits of the charitable tax receipts you obtain in exchange for your contribution.

-Three Simple Methods for Donating Your Life Insurance Policy
+3 Simple Methods For Donating Your Life Insurance Policy

 You will collect charitable tax receipts for the value of the policy for any premiums you pay.